openstack-archive/tripleo-quickstart/doc/source/configuration.rst

 Please note that you also need to define all the images you want to fetch, using the ``images`` setting.
 You will need to define the name of the image, the url where to get it, and the image type (qcow2, tar).
-As a reference, please look at `http://git.openstack.org/cgit/openstack/tripleo-quickstart/tree/config/release/master-tripleo-ci.yml`
+As a reference, please look at the `config <http://git.openstack.org/cgit/openstack/tripleo-quickstart/tree/config/release/master-tripleo-ci.yml>`_